Opportunity Internship Program: Work Experience Opens Doors

-The Workforce Board is administering the $500,000 annual project through a contract with the state's Office of the Superintendent of Public Instruction (OSPI).
-All told, nearly 1,000 students have been served by the Opportunity Internship Program since 2009.
-The program is also included in the 2011 PASS Act, aimed at dropout prevention, among other goals.
+The Workforce Board administered the $500,000 annual project through a contract with the state's Office of the Superintendent of Public Instruction (OSPI).
+All told, nearly 1,000 students were served by the Opportunity Internship Program since 2009.
+The program was also included in the 2011 PASS Act, aimed at dropout prevention, among other goals.

 - Northwest Workforce Council-Skagit, Island, Whatcom, San Juan counties

 - Olympic Workforce Development Council-Kitsap, Clallam, Jefferson counties

 - Southwest Washington Workforce Development Council-Cowlitz, Clark, Wahkiakum counties

 - Spokane Area Workforce Development Council